idossha/TI-2024/README.md

 `export PATH=$PATH:/home/username/scripts`

-Source your profile file to apply the changes immediately without needing to logout or restart your terminal: `source ~/.bashrc`
+Source your profile file to apply the changes without needing to logout or restart your terminal: `source ~/.bashrc`

 **for Python scripts:**